-- Ctrl+Alt+Esc: send a Ctrl+Alt+Esc key combination to the emulated machine. - Pause: pause emulation.
-Uncheck this option to resume emulation.
+- Ctrl+Alt+Esc: send a Ctrl+Alt+Esc key combination to the emulated machine. - Pause: pause emulation of the machine.
+Uncheck this option to resume emulation. - Exit: quit 86Box.
+Requires confirmation, which can be disabled by checking the Don't show this message again box.